brubcam/GEOG-464_Lab-7/Lab-7_README.md

 }

 ```

-- Save your script and reload your browser to make sure the changes are reflected in your map...
+- Save your script and reload your browser to make sure the changes are reflected in your map.

-- 📝 [Q2] What is happening in the *styleAll* function?
-Explain what the *styles* variable is and what it contains, what the conditional statement is doing and what gets returned by the function.
-Write your answer inside a \<p> tag above your mapdiv.
+**Q2.
+What is happening in the *styleAll* function?
+Explain what the *styles* variable is and what it contains, what the conditional statement is doing and what gets returned by the function.** Write your answer (and all following text answers) inside a \<p> tag in *div1* of your html file.

-Notice you are accessing property found in your GeoJSON data here (accessible from the default *feature* parameter)... what else could you access here?
-Notice our *generateCircles* function gets passed 2 parameters from [*pointToLayer*](https://leafletjs.com/reference.html#geojson-pointtolayer), and adds a [circleMarker](https://leafletjs.com/reference.html#circlemarker) for every *latlng* (a leaflet object that contains coordinates).
+Notice you are accessing property found in your GeoJSON data here (accessible from the default *feature* parameter).
+What else could you access here?
+Notice our *generateCircles* function gets passed 2 parameters from [*pointToLayer*](https://leafletjs.com/reference.html#geojson-pointtolayer), and adds a [*circleMarker*](https://leafletjs.com/reference.html#circlemarker) for every *latlng* (a Leaflet object that contains coordinates).
 You can do a lot with this...

-- paste a `console.log()` statement at the top of your *styleAll* function so that it prints the ZIP codes and reload your page.
-You can access the data's ZIP code values inside the feature object...
-Observe the ZIP codes in your inspector console (you might want to look at the link to your raw data on Github again...)
+- paste a `console.log()` statement at the top of your *styleAll* function so that it prints the station IDs and reload your page.
+You can access the data's attribute values (station ID, name, etc.) inside the feature object (you might want to look at the link to your raw data on GitHub again).
+Observe the station codes in your inspector console.

-- 📝 [Q3] Add a conditional statement to your *styleAll* function that will style the *fillColor* of features containing a Canadian postal code.
-Use the colour 'cyan' instead of '#fff' for these.
+**Q3.
+Add a conditional statement to your *styleAll* function that will style the *fillColor* of features containing a postal code (some are missing them).
+Use the colour 'cyan' instead of '#fff' for these.**

-# Adding some basic interactivity for data browsing
+## Adding some basic interactivity for data browsing

-- We will now add the [onEachFeature](https://leafletjs.com/reference.html#geojson-oneachfeature) parameter to leaflet's *geoJson* method call.
-This will allow us to add some additional functionality to our geographic features. append the following to your options called from the *L.geoJson* method: `onEachFeature: addPopups`.
+- We will now add the [*onEachFeature*](https://leafletjs.com/reference.html#geojson-oneachfeature) parameter to Leaflet's *geoJSON* method call.
+This will allow us to add some additional functionality to our geographic features.
+- Append the following to your options called from the *L.geoJSON()* method: `onEachFeature: addPopups`.
 As you can see, the value passed to *onEachFeature* is a function call we are naming *addPopups*.
-- Declare the *addPopups* as an empty function elsewhere in your script.
-This function can receive 2 variables from *onEachFeature* which we will refer to as *feature* and *layer* (add these as arguments to your *addPopups* declaration).
+- Declare `addPopups()` as an empty function elsewhere in your script.
+This function can receive two variables from *onEachFeature* which we will refer to as *feature* and *layer* (add these as arguments to your *addPopups* declaration).
-- Inside this function, console.log() both *feature* and *layer* to check what they contain.
+- Inside this function, `console.log()` both *feature* and *layer* to see what they contain.
 In your console, explore these objects and their many attributes...

 As you can see, like the other functions we've been adding, you have access to a lot of elements here, which you can refer to or modify freely using JavaScript.

-- 📝 [Q4] What is *feature* and what is *layer* here?
-What do they refer to?
+**Q4.
+What is *feature* and what is *layer* here?
+What do they refer to?**

 - Add the next few lines inside your *addPopups* function (this is just an exercise):
 ```javascript